 18. Clean air

-According to a 2016 report by the World Health Organisation, New Zealand has some of the cleanest and safest air on the planet.
-More than 100 nations were included in the study which compared many factors and New Zealand came out tops.
+New Zealand has some of the cleanest and safest air on the planet.
+More than 100 nations were included in the World Air Quality Report which compared many factors and New Zealand came out 8th.

 So if you’ve ever had concerns about the quality of the air you’re breathing in the UK, you’ll be pleased to hear that at least there’s still crystal clean air to be found down under.